V-AS/Two-tower-recommender-system/README.md

 - data - Folder for datasets

-- test - Test cases
+- test - code for system and unit tests

+- output - Folder for model outputs

 ## Running the Project